Change A Registered Agent

 The registered agent is the person who is appointed as the contact to receive important documents on behalf of the company, such as service of process for lawsuits.
 They also ensure compliance with annual report filing deadlines and receive other important notices for the company.

-Reasons for Changing Your Registered Agent
+Reasons to Change A Registered Agent

 It is also logical to realize that managing the aspects of being a registered agent is a lot more labor intensive than you originally thought and you’re ready to hire a registered agent service provider like DoMyLLC.

 Whatever the reason may be, to change a registered agent is a relatively easy process, but you’ll want to ensure you make the changes properly, without missing a step.
 Note that some states require that the registered agent gives consent, so be aware that you cannot appoint a person or entity without their knowledge.